GoogleChrome/web.dev/src/site/content/en/blog/codelab-payment-and-address-form-best-practices/index.md

 ## Step 2: Design for mobile and desktop

 The HTML you added is valid, but the default browser styling makes the form hard to use, especially on mobile.
-It doesn't look so good, either!
+It doesn't look too good, either.

 You need to ensure your forms work well on a range of devices by adjusting padding, margins, and font sizes.